Fettuccine1738/rlox/README.md

 # rlox

 A bytecode virtual machine interpreter for the [Lox](https://craftinginterpreters.com/) programming language, implemented in Rust.
-This is a Rust port of the `clox` VM from Robert Nystrom's *Crafting Interpreters*, with several design decisions and extensions that deviate from the reference implementation.
+This is a Rust port of the `clox` VM from Robert Nystrom's *Crafting Interpreters*, extended with **first-class arrays** (including multi-dimensional indexing and assignment) and several other design decisions that deviate from the reference implementation.

 ---